 • CHIP, STAR, and STAR Kids Members: If DHP is the secondary payer for inpatient services, authorizations is required.
-No authorization is required for observation services if DHP is secondary payer.

 Outpatient:

 - CHIP, STAR, and STAR Kids Members: Some outpatient services/procedure codes may require prior authorization regardless of DHP as secondary payer.
 Providers should verify authorization requirements on the DHP Prior Authorization Portal at https://driscollhealthplan.com/priorauthcheck.
 In cases where DHP is secondary payer and no prior authorization is required, as based on directive within the DHP Prior Authorization Portal, providers should verify the services are a covered benefit by the primary payer.
 If the services are known to be a non-covered benefit by the primary payer, prior authorization is required by DHP and proof of non-coverage of benefit must accompany the claim submission. - STAR Kids Members/LTSS Support Services: If DHP is the secondary payer for outpatient services, provider must contact Service Coordination for Coordination of Benefit.